polar-app/polar-app/content/docs/faq.md

 # How do I support Polar?

-The best way to support Polar is to just [buy Polar premium](https://getpolarized.io/#pricing) (bronze, silver, or gold).
+The best way to support Polar is to [buy Polar premium](https://getpolarized.io/#pricing).

-We also have an [Open Collective](https://opencollective.com/polar-bookshelf) setup to allow donations.

 # How do I import my existing data?